GIRVANAL/princess/README.md

 # Princess
-Shadow repository for the Princess theorem prover, for more information see http://www.philipp.ruemmer.org/princess.shtml.
+Mirror of the main repository for the Princess theorem prover, for more information see http://www.philipp.ruemmer.org/princess.shtml.